Artisan vs Conversica: Key Differences Explained

 • Are you looking for a point solution, or a platform that covers prospecting, intelligence, engagement, and analytics?

-In short, here's what we recommend:
+In short, here is what we recommend:

 Both platforms automate pieces of sales engagement.
 But neither solves the problem upstream: the quality and depth of the data feeding the AI.
 An AI BDR writing emails from incomplete contact records produces generic outreach.
 An AI conversation agent following up on poorly targeted leads wastes cycles on prospects who were never going to buy.
-That's where the data layer matters.
+That is where the data layer matters.

 If you want your AI sales tools to work with accurate data and real buying signals, see how ZoomInfo can help.